-Being pregnant comes with a lot of responsibilities, one that may require a helping hand.
+Pregnancy is a difficult journey to navigate alone.
+It comes with a lot of responsibilities, some of which may require a helping hand.

 Pregnancy can add an extra layer of stress to your already full plate as a student.

-You may miss classes, get sick often, and have a lot of other things to juggle.
+You may not meet your academic requirements.
+You may miss classes, get sick often (and miss important assignments), experience tiredness, and have a lot of other things to juggle.

 What happens if an international student gets pregnant in Canada?

-However, most universities and colleges will require you to provide a medical certificate from your doctor confirming that you are fit to study.
+However, most universities and colleges will require you to provide a medical certificate from your doctor confirming that you are fit to study while pregnant.

-Depending on your program (Degree, Master or Ph.D.) and the number of years the program will last, at some point (say over 7 months of pregnancy).
+Depending on your program (Bachelor’s degree, Master’s, or Ph.D.) and the number of years the program will last.

-You may want to withdraw from school activities because they will be stressful for you to cope with.
+A few months before your baby’s delivery, there may be a need for you to withdraw from school activities because they (school activities) will be stressful for you to cope with.

 At this point going to school will be almost impossible for you because the baby will soon arrive.

-Withdrawing from school without the approval of your school authority will be a violation of your student visa so it has to be done properly and with the approval of your designated learning institute.
+Withdrawing from school without the approval of the school authority will be a violation of your study permit conditions so it has to be done only with the approval of your designated learning institute.

-To withdraw from school without violating your student visa policy, which states that;
+To withdraw from school without violating your study permit conditions, which state that;

-They may be able to help you make arrangements so that you can remain in Canada on your student visa while you take a break to birth your child.
+They’ll help you make arrangements so you can remain in Canada on your student visa while you take a break to give birth to your child.

 They can as well arrange for an alternative learning process such as online classes for you while you stay at home till you give birth to your child.